How to clean your menstrual cup or menstrual disc the right way

 - If using Flex Cup, rethread the pull tab by guiding the looped end through the hole in the bottom of the cup.
 Grip the ring from below the cup and pull until the entire ring has come through.
 You can then adjust the length of the pull tab as needed.
 Pro-tip: Re-threading is easier while the cup is still wet.

 - Reinsert!
-Or, if you’re putting your cup away for a little while, make sure it’s dry before storing it in its pouch.
+Or, if you’re putting your period cup or period disc away for a little while, make sure it’s dry before storing it in its pouch.

 P.S.
 Missed our last blog post?
 Learn more about the many uses for Flex Wipes here.